MKL-NET/MKL.NET/README.md

 - Use freely available Intel MKL packages repackaged to work for each runtime.
 - The MKL.NET API is just a thin .NET wrapper around the native API keeping the syntax as close as possible.
-- The project is well defined with no business logic and could benefit from external input.
+- The project is well defined, with an open design, and no business logic and could benefit from external input.
 - Cross platform testing is easy and free using Github actions.
 - MKL.NET native packages can just be referenced for needed runtimes at library or application level.